Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Semi/Chapter_9.md

 ![](media/03346.png){ #fig:03346 width=75% }

 What does this have to do with analog electronic circuits?
-Well, if we were to have an analog voltage signal represent the car\'s position (think of a huge potentiometer whose wiper was attached to the car, generating a voltage proportional to the car\'s position), we could connect a differentiator circuit to this signal and have the circuit continuously _calculate_ the car\'s velocity, displaying the result via a voltmeter connected to the differentiator circuit\'s output:
+Well, if we were to have an analog voltage signal represent the car's position (think of a huge potentiometer whose wiper was attached to the car, generating a voltage proportional to the car's position), we could connect a differentiator circuit to this signal and have the circuit continuously _calculate_ the car's velocity, displaying the result via a voltmeter connected to the differentiator circuit's output:

 ![](media/03347.png){ #fig:03347 width=75% }

-Recall from the last chapter that a differentiator circuit outputs a voltage proportional to the input voltage\'s _rate-of-change over time_ (_d/dt_).
+Recall from the last chapter that a differentiator circuit outputs a voltage proportional to the input voltage's _rate-of-change over time_ (_d/dt_).
 Thus, if the input voltage is changing over time at a constant _rate_, the output voltage will be at a constant value.
 If the car moves in such a way that its elapsed distance over time builds up at a steady rate, then that means the car is traveling at a constant velocity, and the differentiator circuit will output a constant voltage proportional to that velocity.
-If the car\'s elapsed distance over time changes in a non-steady manner, the differentiator circuit\'s output will likewise be non-steady, but always at a level representative of the input\'s rate-of-change over time.
+If the car's elapsed distance over time changes in a non-steady manner, the differentiator circuit's output will likewise be non-steady, but always at a level representative of the input's rate-of-change over time.

 Note that the voltmeter registering velocity (at the output of the differentiator circuit) is connected in \"reverse\" polarity to the output of the op-amp.
 This is because the differentiator circuit shown is _inverting_: outputting a negative voltage for a positive input voltage rate-of-change.
 If we wish to have the voltmeter register a positive value for velocity, it will have to be connected to the op-amp as shown.
 As impractical as it may be to connect a giant potentiometer to a moving object such as an automobile, the concept should be clear: by electronically performing the calculus function of differentiation on a signal representing position, we obtain a signal representing velocity.